gray-adeyi/paystack-sdk/README.md

 ## Usage

-`PaystackClient` from the `@gray-adeyi/paystack-sdk` package provides all that you need to interface with paystack in your JS/TS project. it provides properties to other clients that models how the offical [paystack api reference](https://paystack.com/docs/api/) is structured. i.e. `PaystackClient.miscellaneous` provides methods to match all endpoints in [https://paystack.com/docs/api/miscellaneous/](https://paystack.com/docs/api/miscellaneous/). so `PaystackClient.miscellaneous.getBanks` mirrors the [List Banks](https://paystack.com/docs/api/miscellaneous/#bank) endpoint.
+`PaystackClient` from the `@gray-adeyi/paystack-sdk` package provides all that you need to interface with paystack in your JS/TS project. it provides properties to other clients that models how the official [paystack api reference](https://paystack.com/docs/api/) is structured. i.e. `PaystackClient.miscellaneous` provides methods to match all endpoints in [https://paystack.com/docs/api/miscellaneous/](https://paystack.com/docs/api/miscellaneous/). so `PaystackClient.miscellaneous.getBanks` mirrors the [List Banks](https://paystack.com/docs/api/miscellaneous/#bank) endpoint.
 All client methods return a promise containing a `PaystackResponse` which is essentially an object containing the following as it's properties. `statusCode`,`status`, `message` and `data`.
 The keys of the data are transformed internally from